docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 to the Windows path C:\temp\file.
 If a drive exists with a name matching the first part of the path, that part is always interpreted as that drive.
-It is possible for there to be a folder in the root that has the same name as the drive; imagine, for example,
+It is possible for there to be a folder in the root that has the same name as the drive; imagine, for example, a folder C:\C on Windows.

-CHAPTER 3: File System Access

-Using File and Folder objects

-42

-a folder C:\C on Windows.
 A path starting with /c always addresses the drive C:, so in this case, to access the folder by name, you must use both the drive name and the folder name, for example /c/c for C:\C.
 If the current drive contains a root folder with the same name as another drive letter, that name is